pommedeterresautee/fastrtext/cran-comments.md

+## Version 0.2.6
+* use -pthread flag for better Cran compliancy

 ## Version 0.2.3 - 08.10.17 - answer
 Cran:
 Thanks, we see that the Date field is over a month old.